 The Class Teacher may direct Teaching Assistants (TA’s) to work with the pupil in a 1-1 or in a small focus group to target more specific needs.

 If a child has been identified as having a special need they will have specific targets and objectives set according to their need.
-These targets are monitored by the class teacher and reviewed twice a year alongside the SENCo.
+These targets are monitored by the class teacher and reviewed during the year alongside the SENCo.

 If appropriate, specialist equipment may be given to a child with special needs to enable them to access the curriculum more easily.
 Examples of these are fidget toys, concentration cushions, slope boards, pencil grips, timers, chew toys and pop up barriers.